-Within a day or two, mail the liability waiver to the address listed on the back of the waiver.
+Within a day or two, email or text a photo of the liability waiver to the CBC Ride Coordinator.
+You can also deliver it in person, if you know you will see the Ride Coordinator soon.
 Include an Incident Report if you encountered any events of special note (accidents, troublesome riders, threats from passing motorists, births).